hsgwa/CARET_doc/docs/design/software_architecture/caret_trace.md

 The role of caret_trace is as follows

 - Race Point Definition
-- Adding Racepoints with Hooks
+- Adding Tracepoints with Hooks
 - trace filtering
 - simtime recording